Pedestrians line the illuminated entry gate to Raohe Night Market in Taipei, Taiwan.

 For adventurous eaters, the Taipei food scene is a positive mecca, with everything from comfort dishes to the exotic, all capped by an unrivaled night market culture.

 Visiting Taipei for the first time, one of our primary goals was to positively eat our way through the city.
-In order to prepare, we surveyed multiple friends who grew up in Taipei, for their local’s recommendations of what to eat and the best places to find it.
+We surveyed multiple friends who grew up in Taipei, for their local recommendations of what to eat and the best places to find each dish.

 This list is the result of that research, all diligently tested over subsequent forays into Taipei’s food scene.